 Don’t count the Reps

-Make a mental connection with your chest muscles – how they are feeling/responding to the stress put on them on each rep you perform.
+Instead, make a mental connection with your chest muscles – how they are feeling/responding to the stress put on them on each rep you perform.

 - Instead of focusing on the exact number of reps you intend to do per set, think more generally in terms of low reps, medium reps or high reps.